pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-metalswap.md

 After obtaining Goerli ETH tokens, proceed by clicking on the following main boxes:

-- "Get Linea Test WBTC and USDC", note this operation can be performed once a day.
+- "Get PepeSync Test WBTC and USDC", note this operation can be performed once a day.

-- "Go To The Linea ETH Faucet" to obtain the ETH needed for transition payments.
+- "Go To The PepeSync ETH Faucet" to obtain the ETH needed for transition payments.

 Once you have obtained the test WBTC and USDC, we can move on _"Swap➝ Swap"_ section to use the Hedging Swap tool.